python-discord/code-jam-10/README.md

 Unfortunately, not everything always works properly.
 Here are the issues we're aware of and any potential workarounds:

 - Watermarking does not work properly in the GUI.
 Please use the CLI instead.
+- Some known issue also reveal that for some edge cases such as using pure white image, our tools may not work properly.

 # The Team